wibeasley/abm-playground-1/README.md

 # abm-playground-1
-Ule's and my initial experimentation with agent-based modeling
+Ole's and my initial public experimentation with agent-based modeling